 Green Moray Eel

 The green moray is actually brown!
-The yellow tint of the mucus that covers its body, in combination with the drab background color, gives the fish its namesake green color
+The yellow tint of the mucus that covers its body, in combination with a drab background color, gives the fish its namesake green color.

-The moray’s muscular, scaleless body is laterally compressed (flattened side to side), and this eel is often feared and mistaken for a sea serpent.
+The moray's muscular, scaleless body is laterally compressed (flattened side to side), and this eel is often feared and mistaken for a sea serpent.

 Part of their vicious reputation may come from the fact that they habitually open and close their mouths, which shows off their sharp teeth.
 Although this behavior may appear threatening, the eel is actually taking in water to breathe.
 The water passes over the gills and exits through vent-like openings at the back of the head.